-From core values to global management systems and the way business is conducted, Scania is committed to upholding the ten principles of the UN Global Compact (UNGC), which has now been complemented, by Agenda 2030 and its sustainability goals (SDG’s).
+From core values to global management systems and the way business is conducted, Scania is committed to upholding the ten principles of the UN Global Compact (UNGC) and by Agenda 2030 and its sustainability goals (SDG’s).

 UNGC is an initiative for companies to align their operations with universally accepted principles of doing business in the areas of human rights, labour, the environment, and anti-corruption.
 Scania’s commitment is one way we express the support for practices that reduce negative impacts on the environment and people and enhance positive ones.
 It applies just as much to how Scania is managed, as it does to production and supply chain and other relationships along the value chain.